Codaisseur/bb-herogame-starter/README.md

 - Link an external stylesheet and make all the pictures the same size.

-## Section 4 - Bonus: Show me what you got
+## Section 4 - Show me what you got

 - Write `displayStats` function that writes your hero's name, health, weapontype, weapon damage to the page.
 Call it at the end of your script